Double minute

-Double minutes are small fragments of extrachromosomal DNA, which have been observed in a large number of human tumors including breast, lung, ovary, colon, and most notably, neuroblastoma.
+Double minutes (DMs) are small fragments of extrachromosomal DNA, which have been observed in a large number of human tumors including breast, lung, ovary, colon, and most notably, neuroblastoma.
 They are a manifestation of gene amplification as a result of chromothripsis, during the development of tumors, which give the cells selective advantages for growth and survival.
 This selective advantage is as a result of double minutes frequently harboring amplified oncogenes and genes involved in drug resistance.
 DMs, like actual chromosomes, are composed of chromatin and replicate in the nucleus of the cell during cell division.
 Unlike typical chromosomes, they are composed of circular fragments of DNA, up to only a few million base pairs in size, and contain no centromere or telomere.
 Further to this, they often lack key regulatory elements, allowing genes to be constitutively expressed.
 The term ecDNA may be used to refer to DMs in a more general manner.
+The term Double Minute originates from the visualization of these features under microscope; double because the dots were found in pairs, and minute because they were minuscule.